chaseruskin/legoHDL/README.md

 4. Enter other prompted information such as your name, text-editor, and workspace path.

 5. Ready to build!
-Create a block from the imported default template and automtically open it in the configured text-editor: `legohdl new demo.MyBlock -open`.
+Create a block from the imported default template and automatically open it in the configured text-editor: `legohdl new Demo.MyBlock -open`.
 Refer to the [documentation](https://hdl.notion.site/legoHDL-f798525eee2f4378bcf5e970ae6373cf) for more details.

 ### Commands